YottaDB/YDBDoc/MessageRecovery/errors.rst

 EXTRFMT
 ----------------------

-EXTRFMT, Extract error: bad format type.
-Must be ZWR, GO, or BINARY.
+EXTRFMT, Extract error: invalid record format - no records found

-MUPIP Error: This indicates that EXTRACT could not create the sequential output file because of an invalid format specified.
+MUPIP Error: This indicates that LOAD could not process the sequential output file because the record after the header is invalid.

-Action: Change the format to one of the three supported formats.
+Action: Verify the file has a valid format and actually contains records.

 -----------------------
 EXTRINTEGRITY